VolpeUSDOT/SDI_Waze/review/Waze_review.md

 2. [Crowdsourced data analysis approaches](#crowd)
 3. [Spatial regression for road safety](#spatial)

-Notes on tools and approaches used in existing analyses of road safety data, relevant for the Safety Data Initiative Waze/EDT pilot project.
+Annotated bibliography of tools and approaches used in existing analyses of road safety data, relevant for the Safety Data Initiative Waze/EDT pilot project.

 ## Machine learning approaches in transportation safety <a name = "machine"></a>

+**@Abbas:2016 - Modeling the dynamics of driver's dilemma zone perception using agent based modeling techniques**

+- In a driving simulation study, used Agent Based Models (ABM) to investigate how drivers impacts of driving in a 'dilemma zone', such as too close to an intersetion to safely stop.
+Models include the MATsim dyanamic agent-based traffic simulation model.

+**@Bahouth:2012 - Influence of injury risk thresholds on the performance of an algorithm to predict crashes with serious injuries**

+-

-**A two-stage mining framework to explore key risk conditions on one-vehicle crash severity**
+**@Chiou:2013a - A two-stage mining framework to explore key risk conditions on one-vehicle crash severity**

-[@Chiou:2013a]

-This research combines data mining and a logistic regressino approach to identify crash severity in one-vechicle crashes.
+- This research combines data mining and a logistic regressino approach to identify crash severity in one-vechicle crashes.

-**Application of classification algorithms for analysis of road safety risk factor dependencies**
+**@Kwon:2015 - Application of classification algorithms for analysis of road safety risk factor dependencies**

-[@Kwon:2015]
+-

-**Crash Prediction Method for Freeway Facilities with High Occupancy Vehicle (HOV) and High Occupancy Toll (HOT) Lanes**
+**@Srinivasan:2015 - Crash Prediction Method for Freeway Facilities with High Occupancy Vehicle (HOV) and High Occupancy Toll (HOT) Lanes**

-[@Srinivasan:2015]

-**Developing Crash Models with Supporting Vector Machine for Urban Transportation Planning**
+**@Sun:2016 - Developing Crash Models with Supporting Vector Machine for Urban Transportation Planning**

-[@Sun:2016]

 ## Crowdsourced data analysis approaches <a name = "crowd"></a>

-**Predicting Traffic Flow Regimes From Simulated Connected Vehicle Messages Using Data Analytics and Machine Learning**
+**@Vasudevan:2016 - Predicting Traffic Flow Regimes From Simulated Connected Vehicle Messages Using Data Analytics and Machine Learning**

-[@Vasudevan:2016]
+-

 ## Spatial regression for road safety <a name = "spatial"></a>

-**Use of Roadway Attributes in Hot Spot Identification and Analysis**
+**@Schultz:2015 - Use of Roadway Attributes in Hot Spot Identification and Analysis**

-[@Schultz:2015]
+-

 ## References
 <!-- Will be auto-populated by bibtex references -->